-- Running openFT processes are terminated, running openFT-Script requests are cancelled. - The FT profiles and admission sets, the log files, operating parameters and requests, the partner list, the key pair sets, and the configuration data for the central administration are taken over without changes for all openFT instances. - The language setting from the previous version is used. - The configuration data for the central administration is used.
+- Running openFT processes and the openFT Explorer are terminated, running openFT-Script requests are cancelled. - The FT profiles and admission sets, the log files, the startup and shutdown files (Linux, HP-UX, AIX) or the SMF connection (Solaris), the FTAM catalog, operating parameters and requests, the partner list, the key pair sets, and the configuration data for the central administration are taken over without changes for all openFT instances. - The language setting from the previous version is used. - The configuration data for the central administration is used. - If you work on an HP, AIX or Linux system, then openFT-FTAM and openFT-FTP are automatically installed on these systems if they were installed in the previous version. - openFT is started for those instances, for which it was started before the installation (not applicable on HP systems).